What is a Chromosome? Type, Discover, Functions, Structure

 The fine structure of chromosomes repeats that a chromosome is formed of a single very long and coiled molecule of the double helix of DNA.
 The coils are held together in Association with proteins.

-The application of chromosomes is actually the replication of DNA molecules.
-This is more evident from the fact that the DNA content of a cell that enters Cell division is just double of the daughter cells produced as a result of its division.
+The application of chromosomes replicates DNA molecules.
+This is more evident from the fact that the DNA content of a cell that enters Cell division is double that of the daughter cells produced due to its division.

-The replication of DNA involves first the uncoiling and separation of the strand of DNA molecule.
-The Separation is brought about by the breaking of hydrogen bonds between the base pairs.
+DNA replication first involves the uncoiling and Separation of the strands of DNA molecules.
+Breaking hydrogen bonds between the base pairs brings about the Separation.

 Each of the separated strands then Picks up The complementary nitrogenous bases from the nucleoplasm.